54n71/Fake-virus/README.md

 Update 2.6

--Now first extract some files and after start the -desactivate shutdown and restart button (I dont know if works) -Changes the wallpaper correctly without internet -Create more users
+-Now first extract some files and after start the virus

+-desactivate shutdown and restart button (I dont know if works)

+-Changes the wallpaper correctly without internet

+-Create more users

 -Now its in english

+-Play a pit sound without internet

+-Play annoying music (The Caretaker - Everywhere At The End Of Time - Stage 4 - H1 Post Awareness Confusions)

 Update 2.5